Lansoprazole

 Lansoprazole 30mg Orodispersible Tablets | £13.99 | £23.99 |

-What is lansoprazole?
+What is Lansoprazole Used For?

 Lansoprazole belongs to a group of medicines known as proton pump inhibitors.
 It is used to treat gastro-oesophageal reflux disease, a condition where your stomach produces too much acid.
 The acid travels from your stomach to your food pipe causing irritation and a burning sensation.
 It can also be used to treat indigestion and heartburn, caused by excess stomach acid.
-Lansoprazole is able to reduce the symptoms associated with these conditions, such as:
+Lansoprazole can reduce the symptoms associated with these conditions, such as:

-- a burning sensation in chest and throat
+- A burning sensation in chest and throat

-- a sour unpleasant taste at the back of your throat
+- A sour unpleasant taste at the back of your throat

-- bad breath
+- Bad breath

-- recurring hiccups and burping
+- Recurring hiccups and burping

-- bloating
+- Bloating

 Proton pumps in the stomach are responsible for producing stomach acid.
 Lansoprazole works to reduce the amount of acid produced, which helps to relieve symptoms caused by excess acid production.
 It also allows your food pipe to heal, if it has been damaged by acid that has travelled from the stomach upwards.